Infixo/CS2-RealEco/README.md

 ## Technical

 ### Requirements and Compatibility
-- Cities Skylines II version 1.0.19f1 or later; check GitHub or Discord if the mod is compatible with the latest game version.
+- Cities Skylines II version 1.1.0f1 or later; check GitHub or Discord if the mod is compatible with the latest game version.
 - BepInEx 5.
+- HookUI v1.1 or later.
 - The mod will modify the savefile if new companies feature is enabled.
 - Modified systems: HouseholdBehaviorSystem (when consumption fix is enabled), ResourceBuyerSystem (when new companies feature is enabled), CommercialDemandSystem (if modded commercial demand is enabled).